Thank you for checking out The Seminole Source.

 Why do we exist?

 Florida is a large state with a diverse population and a range of cultures, opinions, and interests.
 The residents of Pensacola see things a lot different than those in Key West.
-People living near the I-4 corridor will have different interests than those in small counties like Dixie, Gilchrist, and Union.
+People living near the I-4 corridor will have different interests than those in small counties.
 It’s as if Florida is its own melting pot with several states weaved into one.

 It takes a diverse, comprehensive, fast-moving news site to cover it all, and we created The Seminole Source with that very challenge in mind.